ka9q/ka9q-radio/README.md

 Two very rudimentary programs are provided for interactive use;
 *monitor* listens to one or more demodulated audio streams and *control* controls and displays the status of a selected receiver channel.
-It can also dynamically create and delete receiver channel instances.
+It can also create and delete dynamic channel instances.
 The *control* program uses a flexible and extensible metadata protocol that could be (and I hope will be) implemented by much more sophisticated user interfaces.
 Various utilities are